 Our time-lapse video, below, shows two cruise ships passing through the Miraflores Locks and will demonstrate how this engineering wonder works.

-Another time-lapse video, below, shows a container ship being lowered through the Miraflores Locks.
+Here’s another time-lapse video showing a container ship being lowered through the Miraflores Locks.

-Panama Canal smack down: Miraflores vs Gatún Locks
+Panama Canal viewpoints: Miraflores vs Gatún vs Agua Clara Locks

-The Miraflores Visitors Center (US$15 adult, US$10 children) includes a museum, snack bars and observation platforms that allow you to watch mega ships pass gracefully through the Miraflores Locks right in front of your very eyes.
+The Miraflores Visitor Center (US$15 adult, US$10 children) includes a museum, snack bars, and observation platforms that allow you to watch mega ships pass gracefully through the Miraflores Locks right in front of your very eyes.

 The Miraflores Visitor Center is located just outside Panama City and is a popular stop for tourists.
 Their restaurant lunch buffet is said to be as terrific as the views.
 However, Miraflores isn’t the only way to get close to the action in the Panama Canal.